PlanHorror/Voting/README.md

-# What is Malware - Secure Digital Voting System
+#  Secure Digital Voting System

 A comprehensive digital voting platform that implements cryptographic security measures to ensure vote integrity, anonymity, and transparency in electronic elections.